Public Courses

 30

 Rooted in Mindbridge’s approach of applying behavioral science to human rights, this course will invite thoughtful reflection and dialogue.
 It will be open to all on a pay-what-you-can basis.
-Topic details are coming soon, but we hope you’ll mark your calendar and join us!
+Join us!

 View Event →